UTC-SCAL/Infrastructure/.github/ISSUE_TEMPLATE/bug_report.md

 Explain time of day, lighting, weather, type of object, etc. - any context to help picture the problem clearly

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+If applicable, what *should've* happened that didn't?

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If possible, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here.